The Shift to Sustainability: Exporting Eco-Friendly Sugarcane Bagasse Disposable Tableware from India to Paris, France

 Company Overview

 Quit Plastic has emerged as a leader in the sustainable disposables market in India.
-They offer a wide range of sugarcane bagasse tableware, including plates, bowls, and cutlery, all manufactured using eco-friendly practices.
+They offer a wide range of sugarcane bagasse tableware, including plates, bowls, and cutlery, all manufactured sustainably.

 Commitment to Innovation

-Quit Plastic is known for its high-quality products and is the first in India to offer customized tableware with four-color logo printing.
-This innovation not only serves the environment but also provides businesses with a branding opportunity.
+Quit Plastic is known for its high-quality products and is the first in India to offer customised tableware with four-colour logo printing.
+This innovation serves the environment and provides businesses with a branding opportunity.

 The Import Process to Paris